PurvaBundela/Stock-Market-Prediction-Using-Scala-and-Spark/README.md

 applied Stanford NLP to do sentiment analysis on twitter data

-applied Spark-ML to train a linear regression model
+applied Spark-ML to train a Timeseries model

 assessed the accuracy with R square and RMSE